 This got us thinking: What happened to all those other big brands that dominated the early Internet experience?
 Here's a nerdy remembrance of a few of them.
 (A TL;DR preview: Yahoo and AOL bought a bunch of them, though many survived far longer than you might think.)

-The original Internet service provider launched for consumers as a dial-up online information service in 1979, and its popularity skyrocketed in the 1980s and 1990s.
-It was the original portal to the web, with news, chats, file sharing — a first Internet experience for several generations of users.
+CompuServe launched for consumers as a dial-up online information service in 1979, and its popularity skyrocketed in the 1980s and 1990s.
+It was the original online portal, with news, chats, file sharing — a first such experience for several generations of users.

 But!
 A relic version still exists here.